PhilomenaMusili/Student-Management-System/README.md

     php -S localhost:8000

-    Open your browser and visit [http://localhost:8000/](http://localhost:8000/) to access the Student Management System.
+    Open your browser and visi [http://localhost:8000/](http://localhost:8000/) to access the Student Management System.

 ## Usage

+To use it follow the following
 - Navigate to the home page to view information about the school, teachers, courses, and access the admission form.

 - Teachers' details are dynamically fetched from the database and displayed on the webpage.
 - The admission form allows prospective students to submit their details for further processing.